vijaykiran/hoplon/README.md

   appends the arguments as children of the element and returns the element
 * applying a native DOM element to a ClojureScript map appends the map's keys and values to the element as attribute node names and values
-* applying a native DOM element as a function to a ClojureScript string appends a text node to the element with the string as its text content.
+* the special `$text` function takes one argument (a string) and creates a text node with the string as its text content

 ```clojure
 ;; An element with no attributes or children.